klothoplatform/infracopilot/README.md

 #### Environment Variables
 - `KEEP_TMP` - if set to `true` will keep the tmp directory after a run
 - `CAPTURE_ENGINE_FAILURES` - if set to `true` will capture engine and IaC failures in the `failures` directory
+- `APP_LOG_FILE` - if set to a path, will log to the file specified

 ## Deploying a dev stack
 Architecture: